School Committee - October 11, 2023

 Yeah, Adam.

-I feel like there's always a question in terms of some students, it's very clear kind of which course makes sense.
+I feel like there's always a question in terms of, um, you know, some, some students it's very clear, um, kind of which course makes sense.

-And in other cases, it's a little unclear.
+And in other cases, it's, it's a little unclear.

 Yeah, certainly.